-The EyeWonder board of directors has fixed the close of business on March 31, 2010 as the date for notice of the special meeting.
-The EyeWonder board of directors has fixed the close of business on March 31, 2010 as the record date for the special meeting.
+The EyeWonder board of directors has fixed the close of business on [ ], 2010 as the date for notice of the special meeting.
+The EyeWonder board of directors has fixed the close of business on [ ], 2010 as the record date for the special meeting.
 Only EyeWonder stockholders of record on the notice date are entitled to notice of the special meeting, or any adjournment or postponement of the special meeting.
 Only EyeWonder stockholders of record on the record date are entitled to vote at the special meeting, or any adjournment or postponement of the special meeting.
-On the record date, (i) 15,704,602 shares of EyeWonder common stock were outstanding and entitled to vote, (ii) 870,000 shares of EyeWonder Series A preferred stock were outstanding and entitled to vote, and (iii) 5,219,305 shares of EyeWonder Series B preferred stock were outstanding and entitled to vote at the special meeting will be available for examination by any stockholder for any purpose germane to the special meeting, during ordinary business hours, for a period of at least ten (10) days prior to the special meeting, at the offices of EyeWonder, Inc., 229 Peachtree Street NE, International Tower, Suite 1700, Atlanta, Georgia 30303.
+On the record date, (i) [ ] shares of EyeWonder common stock were outstanding and entitled to vote, (ii) [ ] shares of EyeWonder Series A preferred stock were outstanding and entitled to vote at the special meeting will be available for examination by any stockholder for any purpose germane to the special meeting, during ordinary business hours, for a period of at least ten (10) days prior to the special meeting, at the offices of EyeWonder, Inc., 229 Peachtree Street NE, International Tower, Suite 1700, Atlanta, Georgia 30303.